How a JavaScript Playlist Led Me to Build My Own Youtube Playlist Length

 When the Developer's Itch Takes Over

 - Advanced Sorting: This was the big one.
 I wanted to sort the playlist by different criteria—Longest, Shortest, Most Liked, Most Viewed, Oldest, and Newest.
-This would give learners the power to tailor their study sessions.
+This would give learners the power to plan their study sessions.

 - Video Stats at a Glance: A clean table showing details for each video.